 Guaranteed Minimum Payment Period or Guaranteed Period

-A lifetime annuity will pay you your income for as long as you live.
-However, you can choose to guarantee that your income is paid for a minimum period from the date your annuity starts.
-This means that if you die during your chosen period, we’ll continue to pay your income to your estate or any other person you specify until the end of your chosen period.
+You can choose to guarantee that your income is paid for a minimum period from the date your product starts.
+This means that if you die during your chosen guaranteed period, we’ll continue to pay your income to your estate or any other person you specify until the end of this period.